IMG_2272

 Wether you come from the North or you come from the South there is ONLY one way to get to Ocracoke and that’s by boat.
 Yep, you heard that right!
 No bridges or roads to this island just daily ferry service to get you, your car, your bikes or any thing else you’d like to bring along, across the wide water and onto this secluded bit of wonderfulness!

 Coming from the North the ferry terminal at Hatteras Village, provides free service to Ocracoke.
-As this is a free service, ferry times cannot be reserved.
-During the busy summer season ferries to and from this terminal fill up fast, so get in line early and be prepared to wait!
+Because the service is free, you cannot reserve a ferry time.
+Summer ferries fill up fast.
+Get in line early and be prepared to wait!

-Coming from the South you have two ferry options that will take you to Ocracoke, you can either access the terminals at Cedar Island or Swan Quarter.
-Both of these departure locations charge a nominal fee to get you across to the Island.
+If you come from the south, you have two ferry options.
+You can access terminals at either Cedar Island or Swan Quarter.
+Both locations charge a small fee to take you to the island.
 The good news is these are both reservable ferries ( reservations highly recommended).
 These rides are a good bit longer then the ride from Hatteras to Ocracoke, so make sure you bring some reading material or a card game to pass the time!

 NC Ferry Schedules